onfido/onfido-ios-sdk/README.md

 `[OnfidoResult]` is a list with multiple results.
 The results are different enum values, each with its own associated value (also known as payload).
 This enum, `OnfidoResult`, can have the following values:

-1.  `OnfidoResult.document` and `OnfidoResult.face`: Its payload is relevant in case you want to manipulate or preview the captures in someway.
+1.  `OnfidoResult.document` and `OnfidoResult.face`: Its payload is relevant in case you want to manipulate or preview the captures in some way.

-Keep reading to find out how to extract the payload of each `OnfidoResult` enum value.

-#### Objective-C

-`[ONFlowResult]` is a list with multiple results.
-The result is an instance of `ONFlowResult` containing two properties: `type`, which is an enum with values `ONFlowResultTypeDocument`, `ONFlowResultTypeFace`, and `result`, which instance type can be of `ONDocumentResult` or `ONFaceResult`.
-The result type can be derived by the `type` property.

-#### Capture result payload
+##### Capture result payload

-Under normal circumstances, you would not need to inspect the results of the captures themselves, as the SDK handles file uploads for you.
+You shouldn't need to inspect the results of the document and face captures as the SDK handles file uploads.
-However, if you want to see information regarding the document and face captures, you can access the result object as follows:
+However, if you want to see further information, you can access the result object.

-##### Swift
+Example for a document capture:

 ```swift
 let document: Optional<OnfidoResult> = results.filter({ result in